Skip to main content

 DFI Synergy evaluated three options to replace the paper-and-WhatsApp setup: continue with Plato (the dominant Singapore PMS), Open Dental, or Oralstack.
 The shortlist came down to two requirements neither legacy option met cleanly.

 The drag-to-reschedule was the moment it clicked.
-We move a patient from 10:00 to 14:00 in three seconds, and the confirmation message goes out before they've hung up the phone.
+We could move a patient while keeping the day visible to the rest of the front desk.

 Clinical director, DFI Synergy